rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
   <b>Objective:</b> To find software that contains the name Adobe.<br>

    * The Software Product node has an attribute called name.<br>
    * We use MATCH to select the SOFTWARE_PRODUCT node and the name attribute to filter for Adobe.<br>
    * For each Technopedia node, you can view the list of attributes on that page.<br>
    * We have to use the WHERE clause with the equals operator to specify condition `name = "Adobe"`.<br>
   <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.name = "Adobe" Return s`
   <br>
   In this example, software products that have Adobe in the name fields are returned.
   <br>

-  You must using an alias with nodes and relationships in a MATCH statement.
+  You must add an alias to nodes and relationships in a MATCH statement.
+You refer to this alias with the return clause to specify the query ouput.

   {: .warning}